 Scroll down for Infographics with more legal information.

-Attached please find our newest MLP Alert regarding updates to Federal and State eviction moratorium timelines.
-Aside from these moratoriums and general protections from immediate evictions, client are still encouraged to report any household income changes to their appropriate public housing agency/landlord (See MLP Alert #1, Notice of Changed Financial Circumstances & Request for Rent Adjustment Form).
+Attached please find our updated MLP Alert regarding the current State & CDC eviction moratorium timelines.
+Aside from this moratorium from immediate evictions, clients are still encouraged to report any household income changes to their appropriate public housing agency/landlord if they reside in an income based property (See MLP Alert #1, Notice of Changed Financial Circumstances & Request for Rent Adjustment Form).

 Unemployment Benefits (04.16.20)

 Please find attached our new MLP Alert for Unemployment Insurance benefits, specifically focusing on access for COFA migrants.
 We hope the short infographic and the longer FAQ will help advocates and clients to access Unemployment benefits caused by the COVID-19 restrictions.